-The Equality Act provisions on disability discrimination at work cover not just employees but also others who are not genuinely self-employed, unless they can substitute someone else to do the work.
+The Equality Act provisions on disability discrimination at work cover not just employees but also others who are not genuinely independent, unless perhaps they can substitute someone else to do the work.
 The armed forces are excluded.

-- The main requirement to be a ‘worker’ and claim under the Equality Act is that one is part of someone else’s business, rather than carrying on a business on one’s own account.
-Below ‘Worker’: must be part of someone else’s business.
+- The main requirement to be a “worker” and claim under the Equality Act is that the individual is part of someone else’s business, rather than carrying on an independent business on their own account.
+However Uber v Aslam sets the context in which this must now be considered.
+Below ‘Worker’: part of someone else’s business.

 - As well as employees and workers, special provisions extend the Equality Act to contract workers, apprentices, police officers, certain office or post holders, partners and prospective partners, work experience, barristers and their pupils, and local councillors.
 Below Extension beyond employees/workers.